7 Steps to Developing a Strategically Sound Small Business Website

-So, it’s critically important that you take a thoughtful approach to the project—one that reflects the overall marketing strategy for your small business.
+So, it’s critically important to take a thoughtful approach to the project that reflects your small business’s overall marketing strategy.

 We use the following 7-step process with website design projects for our clients.
-Even if they don’t have a lot to invest in advanced marketing tactics, at least we take a strategic approach when planning it.
-You can do this, too—whether you hire a Sonoma County web design company or do most of the work yourself.
+Even if they don’t have much to invest in advanced marketing tactics, we take a strategic approach when planning it.
+You can do this, too—whether you hire a Chicago web design company or do most of the work yourself.

 1. Start with Website Goals and a Plan